beclab/apps/README.md

 # Terminus Apps

-The is the official application repository of Terminus Market，
+This is the official application repository of Terminus Market，

 Terminus distributes applications in a permissionless manner using the Market Protocol, thereby maximizing the freedom of developers.
 Meanwhile, Terminus provides a default indexing service that is based on this repository, enhancing the flexibility and scalability of application distribution.
 Learn more about the [Market Protocol](https://docs.jointerminus.com/overview/protocol/market.html).